Skip to main content

 Validate for a Specific Checklist Item

-• You can validate for a specific item on local checklists only.
-This validator will not check Global Checklists created in Checklist for Jira ENTERPRISE.
+You can validate for a specific item on local checklists only.
+This validator will not check Global Checklists created in Checklists for Jira ENTERPRISE.

-You can also validate to ensure that a specific item in a Local checklist is complete by using the Regular Expression Check validator.
+You can validate to ensure that a specific item on a Local checklist is complete by using a Regular Expression Check validation rule.

-1. Ensure the Save local checklist items to Jira custom fields global setting is enabled.
+Ensure the Sync checklists to Custom Fields global setting is enabled.

-4. Select Diagram mode and click on the transition where you want to add the validator.
+2. Select the transition where you want to add the rule and click on the Rules + sign.

 1. To check that a checklist item called first item is complete